 Copyright © Nucleus Medical Media, Inc.

-is the most common cause of tricuspid valve disease.
+is the most common cause of tricuspid valve disease (especially stenosis).
 Other causes include:

-Factors that increase your chance of getting tricuspid valve disease include:
+A personal history of rheumatic fever may increase your chance of getting tricuspid valve disease.

 In many cases, there are no symptoms.
 However, if symptoms do occur, they may include: